ISMPG/Merpian/README.md

 - Local Q&A over personal or organisational knowledge bases
 - Summarisation and explanation using only ingested data
 - On-device assistants that must remain offline and under user control
-- Embedded “micro-LM” behaviour in Hǫllr nodes and tools
+- Embedded “micro-LM” behaviour in Hǫllr™ nodes and tools

 **Status**

-LMouthful is currently under active R&D and used internally as the core language engine within the Hǫllr/Hqllr stack.
+LMouthful™ is currently under active R&D and used internally as the core language engine within the Hǫllr™/Hqllr™ stack.
 Public demos, benchmarks and further technical details will be released as the project matures.

-### Hqllr — Local.
+### Hqllr™ — Local.
 Sovereign.
 Verifiable.

 *A hall of knowledge.
 A guardian of truth.
 Built for businesses, communities and individuals.*

-Hqllr is more than software — it’s a **knowledge engine and AI ecosystem** that puts people before platforms.
+Hqllr™ is more than software — it’s a **knowledge engine and AI ecosystem** that puts people before platforms.
 We believe knowledge should be:

 - **Local-first** — your data stays with you, always in your control.